 - Temper – Commutes are a hotbed for road rage behavior.
 Everyone wants to get to their destination as fast as possible, especially after a long day of work.
 The irritability factor of drivers is already present, which can lead to cutting each other off or erratic driving resulting in accidents.
 The best option is to keep your cool and try to enjoy the quiet time to yourself.

 - Welcome to Our City – Jacksonville is a desirable place to live according to S. World News and Reports, which has lead to population growth and yes, increased traffic.
 We are not going to change that, the secret is already out, so we suggest finding alternate routes to and from work to help you avoid roadway incidents.
 Be proactive and check traffic apps to help you plan a route before you’re stuck in traffic with no end in sight.

 Can we help you with your car accident case?
-The David Graham Insurance Law offices can help with a skilled team of Jacksonville car accident attorneys.
+The David Graham Insurance Lawyers, P.A. offices can help with a skilled team of Jacksonville car accident attorneys.
 Give us a call and let’s see what we can do to help you find justice for your case.